Jeunese/jeunese.github.io/docs/guidelines.md

 -  Take a user-centred approach.
 -  Keep messages short.
 -  Use voice, tone, and terminology consistently across different modes.
--  Use first person references to address the reader directly; avoid referring to "users" or "customers".
+-  Address the reader directly; avoid referring to "users" or "customers".
 -  Avoid using the same word twice in the same screen.
 -  Avoid negative words.
 -  Use sentence case for everything except global navigation and boolean values.